Parkerjames02/Parkerjames02/README.md

 - 🛠️ I use applications like Figma, Visual Studio, Visual Studio Code, and IntelliJ to build my applications.

-- 🗂️ I have worked on a couple of different projects but I recomend looking at the repositories that I have pinned.
+- 🗂️ I have worked on a couple of different projects but I reccomend looking at the repositories that I have pinned.

 - ⭐ My favorite project is my [Oasis Prototype](https://github.com/Parkerjames02/Oasis-Prototype-WPF.git) that I made with C# in using the WPF .NET framework.